shibumi/shibumi.dev/content/about.md

 toc: false
 ---

-I am Christian Rebischke and very passionate about Open Source software.
+I am Christian Rebischke a passionted Linux user from the Harz (Germany).
+My interests are high-scalable infrastructure, IT security and Linux.

 ## Want to hire me?